kfacitela/JF-POOLS-PRO/content/pages/careers.md

       we incorporate eco-friendly solutions in our designs, such as energy-efficient filtration systems and sustainable construction
       practices.

+          **Looking to the Future**

+          As we continue to grow, so does our vision.
+We are excited about the future of **JF Pools** and the many exciting projects to come.
+Whether we’re building a sleek modern pool in the heart of \[location], or crafting a cozy backyard retreat in \[another location], we’re always driven by the same goal: to provide top-notch service and create the pool of your dreams.

+          Thank you for considering **JF Pools**.
+We can’t wait to work with you and bring your vision to life

     actions: []
     colors: bg-neutral-fg-dark
     styles: